nightmare233/MDducoments/v2/Comm100-Restful-API-Ticket.md

     - DateTime Parameters:
         - All time parameters need to be entered in the standard format of <a href="https://en.wikipedia.org/wiki/ISO_8601" target="_blank">ISO-8601</a>
     - The maximum size for a ticket’s attachments is 20MB.
-- All time values are UTC time.
+- All time values in response are UTC time.
 The caller can convert to different time zones where needed.

 # Includes
 - Following APIs can use `Includes` as parameters to get related objects.